dlcastillop/final-countdown-js/README.md

 - pause: the function to pause the countdown timer
 - play: the function to play the countdown timer
 - reset: the function to reset the countdown timer
+- togglePause: the function to toggle the pause

 Example: